 When to Trigger It

 Trigger it as you turn the bedside lamp off.
 The act of switching off the light becomes the cue.
 Within a few weeks, the lights-out moment automatically calls up the practice without any effort.
+The cue is what makes the practice survive into the long run rather than being a project you remember for two weeks and then drop.

 If you read before bed, do the Triple after the book closes.
 If you scroll your phone (which the practice will gradually replace), do the Triple after the phone goes face-down on the nightstand.
+Pair it with whatever the last action of the day already is, so the practice rides on top of an existing habit rather than asking for new effort.

 Stacking Into Your Day